-Is blog commenting bad or dead?
+Is blog commenting GOOD or BAD?

 You may be wondering if it’s worth it to worry about comments on your own site.

 Comments are an integral part of many WordPress blogs as an effective way to engage users and build community.
 The default WordPress commenting system is good but it is quite plain and basic.
 However, you can extend this basic commenting system into a powerful user engagement platform for your website.
 In this article, we will show the best plugins to improve WordPress comments and take them to the next level.